 The Hofesh Shechter Company returns to Israel with the choreographer’s latest dance work – Grand Finale, with four shows from November 27 – 30, 2019 at the Israeli Opera as part of their dance season program, and in the context of the London in Tel Aviv Festival (LDN in TLV).
-Performed by nine dancers who hail from eight different countries, it is set to an original score composed by Shechter and played live onstage by an ensemble of six musicians.
+A work for 10 dancers, it is set to an original score composed by Shechter and played live onstage by an ensemble of 5 musicians.

 Grand Finale reflects the energies that Shechter’s choreography is known for, depicting a world onstage that is often dark, yet spiked with humor.
 A hint of the work’s sensibility may be found in a comment of Shechter’s (on the Hofesh Shechter Company website) about the process of his work with the dancers, among other discussions and sources of inspiration, the company all watched the film Swiss Army Man, about a man marooned on an island who forms an unusual relationship with a dead body.
 Dark, strange, and funny.
 The title itself, as chosen by a young choreographer in the prime of his creative career, indicates, along with a reflection on death and endings, a certain playfulness.
 Grand Finale premiered in Paris in 2017 and has been performed in festivals and prestigious dance venues worldwide.